amontalenti/fastflask/README.rst

 Technical Design
 ----------------

+The layout of the project is very straightforward.
+The core logic of FastCo's backend is implemented in the Python module, ``fastco.py``.
+Some of this is database-independent logic, such as the ``Article`` class and its associated methods.
+There are also a few utility functions that make it easy to query the MongoDB and retrieve ``Article`` instances from it.
+Finally, there is important business logic such as the validation rules for valid article submissions.

+The Flask web application is entirely contained in ``app.py``.
+I have tried to make this module focus entirely on the tasks of handling web requests.
+Thus, code related to the DB, business logic, and the model are imported via the ``fastco`` module.

-I chose this because the model is simple: we are simply modeling web articles.
+I chose this problem space because the model is simple: we are simply modeling web articles.

 I chose to include publication date since showing real-world code using Python's datetime, dateutil, and pytz is instructive.
 I seeded some test data (in JSON format) from some publishers who post their content freely online, and